A health worker and young girl in a health clinic.

 Influence governments for policies that protect the most vulnerable, particularly women and girls

-At the household level, through health workers and volunteers, we reach families in their homes with health and nutrition education and dispel misinformation.
-Caregivers learn the skills to rehabilitate their children from malnutrition while supporting their long-term health.
+At the household level, through community health workers and volunteers, we reach families in their homes with health and nutrition education and dispel misinformation.
+Caregivers learn the skills to prevent and rehabilitate their children from malnutrition while supporting their long-term health.
 We also mobilize people to access available health services and preventive care, like immunizations.

-At the community level, we work with schools and youth groups to ensure adolescents—especially girls—learn about nutrition and health, including their own sexual and reproductive health and rights.
 We also promote women and adolescent girls’ active involvement in community matters that affect their health and well-being.
 By engaging community and faith leaders, men and boys, we address entrenched cultural and gender barriers that harm the health and rights of children, adolescent girls and women.
-We empower communities to improve the availability, quality and accountability of their health services and constructively advocate to service providers.
+We empower communities to improve the availability, quality and accountability of their health services and constructively advocate to, and with, service providers.

 ...